L'Oréal Groupe Employer Statement

 Drivers of L’Oréal’s gender pay gap

-At L’Oréal the gender pay gap exists due to a combination of factors.
-Firstly, women tend to be overrepresented in lower-level and part time positions, where salaries are typically lower.
-As women progress to mid management roles, some choose to leave the business often driven by caregiving responsibilities, contributing to fewer females represented in upper management.
+The gender pay gap exists due to a combination of factors.
+Firstly, women tend to be overrepresented in lower-level, part time and casual positions, where salaries are typically lower.
+As women progress to mid management roles, some may choose to leave the business, which is often driven by caregiving responsibilities.
+This contributes to fewer females being represented in upper management.
 The disproportion in parental leave uptake and the length of tenure are also drivers we are aware of and focus on in our strategies.

 L’Oréal’s gender pay gap action plan

-L’Oréal will continue to build and deliver strategies to provide equal access, opportunities and rewards regardless of gender.
+We will continue to build and deliver strategies to provide equal access, opportunities and rewards regardless of gender, background or life stage.